Wong (Marvel Comics): Strange (2004–2005)

 In this limited series, Wong is introduced as a young Tibetan boy who was rendered mute after witnessing the slaughter of his family at the age of four.
 Several years later Stephen Strange, a medical student volunteering in Tibet, fixes his broken arm and lends him a watch.
 This act of kindness restores his ability to speak.
-He decides to travel to America and study medicine where he opens an orthopedic clinic under the name "Stephen Wong."
+He decides to travel to America and study medicine, where he opens an orthopedic clinic.
 At some point, he also joins the Ancient One and trains in both magic and martial arts.
-After injuring his hands, Dr. Strange visits his clinic in hope that he can restore full mobility to his hands.
+After injuring his hands, Strange visits his clinic in hope that he can restore full mobility to his hands.
 There, Strange learns that Wong and Clea are trained mystical warriors serving the Ancient One, working to keep him alive.
 He joins Clea and the inexperienced Doctor Strange against the assembled forces of Baron Mordo and Dormammu.
 After the defeat of their enemies, Wong, unsure if it is a 'good thing', willingly takes the position as Strange's servant.

 Ultimate Marvel

-Wong also made several appearances in the Ultimate Universe, where he was once again a servant to Dr. Strange, Junior.
+Wong also made several appearances in the Ultimate Universe, where he was once again a servant to Doctor Strange, Junior.